luka-schulz/531/README.md

 ## Welcome to my repository for Computational Asthetics

-This webiste will be used to document class notes, assignments and projects
+This webiste will be used to document class notes, assignments and projects.

 ### Notes